huangyajie/libeloop/README.md

 # libeloop
-an easy event loop,support multi-thread,you can use in linux,macos,freebsd
+an easy event loop,support multi-thread,you can use in unix-like os ,such as linux,macos,freebsd
 * support fd event
 * support timer
 * support using in multi-thread, use one event driven per thread